ynotstartups/notes/notes/cheat-sheet-interview.md

 - continuous learning and adapting
 - communications and trust
 - high software engineering standard
+  - in other words, thoughtful engineer, reliability, scalability, maintainability

 **Q: How to improve online testing code**